AlonCohen96/spring-rain/README.md

 # Spring Rain - Market Research Hub

 This app allows you to search for publicly traded companies accessing the [Yahoo Finance API](https://rapidapi.com/apidojo/api/yh-finance) in exchanges such as the New York Stock Exchange or Nasdaq, as well as popular indexes as the DOW or S&P 500.
-Enter ticker symbol, e.g. META to retrieve the financial data, analyze historical price movements as well as Analyst predictions for the future, add a company to your watchlist and compare them to competitors.
+Enter a ticker symbol, e.g. META to retrieve the financial data, analyze historical price movements as well as Analyst predictions for the future, add a company to your watchlist and compare them to competitors.